hogsy/d3foxed/README.md

   * Added new r_mode's for HD/widescreen resolutions (r_mode also sets the aspect ratio)
   * Set font size of console via con_fontScale
   * Set size of console via con_size
-  * Minor fixes and cleanups in editor code (e.g. fixed auto save, removed some unused options)
+  * Minor fixes and clean-ups in editor code (e.g. fixed auto save, removed some unused options)
   * Renamed executable and game dll (the intention was to have fhDOOM installed next to the original doom binaries.
 Not sure if that still works)
   * Moved maya import stuff from dll to a stand-alone command line tool (maya2md5)
   * Compile most 3rd party stuff as separate libraries